MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Management/Get-Content.md

 This is Line 25
 ```

+The `Get-Content` command is wrapped in parentheses so that the command completes before going to
+the next step. `Get-Content`returns an array of lines, this allows you to add the index notation after
+the parenthesis to retrieve a specific line number.
+In this case, the `[-1]` index specifies the
+last index in the returned array of 25 retrieved lines.

 ### Example 4: Get the last line of a text file

 This command gets the first line and last line of content from a file.
 This example uses the
 `LineNumbers.txt` file that was created in Example 1.

-This example uses the `Get-Item` cmdlet to demonstrate that you can pipe files into the
-`Get-Content` parameter.

-The **Tail** parameter gets the last line of the file.
-This method is faster than retrieving all of
-the lines and using the `[-1]` index notation.

 ```powershell
 Get-Item -Path .\LineNumbers.txt Get-Content -Tail 1